dannydyl/FPGA-UARTKeyDisplay/README.md

 ## Demonstration Video

 A demonstration video of the project in action has been uploaded to YouTube.
-You can view the video here: [YouTube Link]
+You can view the video here: [https://youtu.be/WaozhYVn_Zg?si=F1MF-Ug1CNx5bzmo]

 ## Tools Used

 - **Vivado Xilinx Tools**: For design and implementation.
 - **Putty**: For UART communication and testing.
 - **Basys3 FPGA Development Board**: The target hardware platform for the project.

-## Contact

-For any questions or further information, please contact [Your Name] at [Your Email].

----

 This project was a great opportunity to explore FPGA design, UART communication, and display control.
 Thank you for checking out my work!